-When the temperatures drop low in the winters, homeowners jump for joy believing that their pesky weeds have turned to dust.
+When the temperatures drop low in the winter, homeowners jump for joy believing that their pesky weeds have turned to dust.

 But don’t celebrate just yet, because certain troublesome weeds such as crabgrass produce up to 150,000 seeds, many of which stay behind, ready to germinate the following spring, and repeat the cycle.

 With hundreds of thousands of crabgrass and other weed seeds waiting to take root in your lawn, preventing their successful germination is of utmost importance.

 Effective control of weeds requires preventing seeds from ever becoming seed-producing plants—a task that can only be done with a good pre-emergent such as Prodiamine 65 WDG.

 The general rule is to apply Prodiamine 65WDG during Spring for the best conditions to generate the best results.

 However, Prodiamine 65 WDG can be a bit more complicated to apply, because applying it at the wrong time or in incorrect quantities can do more harm than good for your turf.

 Find out below when to apply it correctly for your type of lawn.

 A pre-emergent herbicide is a chemical lawn care formulation that’s used before the weeds take flight in your lawn or garden.